iqiyi/FASPell/README.md

 in the original paper:

-**FASPell: A Fast, Adaptable, Simple, Powerful Chinese Spell Checker Based On DAE-Decoder Paradigm**  LINK
+**FASPell: A Fast, Adaptable, Simple, Powerful Chinese Spell Checker Based On DAE-Decoder Paradigm**  [LINK](https://www.aclweb.org/anthology/D19-5522.pdf)

-, which will be published in the Proceedings of the 2019 EMNLP Workshop W-NUT: The 5th Workshop on Noisy User-generated Text.
+, which is published in the Proceedings of the 2019 EMNLP Workshop W-NUT: The 5th Workshop on Noisy User-generated Text.

 Upon use of our code and data, please cite our work as: **(to be